Wellcome PhD Programme for Clinicians

 When will interviews be held?

-The interview panel will comprise the Programme Director, Deputy Programme Director, representatives from the University of East Anglia, University of Cambridge Department of Veterinary Medicine, the Wellcome Trust Sanger Institute, and also a selection of Theme Leads and Principal Investigators from the Programme.
-We will also invite a Director of another ‘Wellcome Trust PhD Programme for Clinicians’ to join the panel.
+The interview panel will comprise the Programme Director, Deputy Programme Director, representatives from the University of East Anglia, University of Cambridge Department of Veterinary Medicine, the Wellcome Sanger Institute, and also a selection of Theme Leads and Principal Investigators from the Programme.
+We may also invite a Director of another ‘Wellcome Trust PhD Programme for Clinicians’ to join the panel.

 Following the conclusion of the selection process, any successful candidates who will be registered at the University of East Anglia on the Norwich Research Park will be supported in making a formal application on the UEA online system by the Postgraduate Research Service at UEA.
-Please contact Phil Hearsey at email@example.com for guidance and support in doing this.
+Please contact them at firstname.lastname@example.org for guidance and support in doing this.